German Cockroaches, Appearance, Life Cycle and Behavior Patterns

 Small but distinctive: 10–16 mm, tan bodies, and two dark stripes across the pronotum.

 Check for dimorphism to confirm ID.
-Males look slimmer with a tapered posterior and terminal segments partly exposed.
+Males look slimmer with a tapered posterior and terminal segments of the abdomen partly exposed.
 Females appear bulkier; their wings fully cover the rounded abdomen.
+Both sexes have wings covering the abdomen, but they rarely fly.

 Life Cycle Stages: From Egg to Adult

-The final molt produces a 15 mm, winged adult.
-Adults prefer to scuttle, stay nocturnal, and under ideal warmth and humidity can become reproductive in as little as 10 weeks from hatching.
+The final molt produces a 15 mm, winged adult — the adulthood stage.
+Adults prefer to scuttle, stay nocturnal, and under ideal warmth and moisture can become reproductive in as little as 10 weeks from hatching.
+Cooler, drier conditions lengthen every stage of the german cockroach life cycle.

 Reproduction Rates and Growth Timelines

-Adult females become fertile 4–6 days after molting; males are ready in 6–10 days and use pheromones to secure mates.
-Warmth accelerates timelines: around 86°F, eggs hatch in about 28 days; at 70°F, closer to 60.
+From egg to reproductive adult takes only 6–10 weeks.
+Incubation runs 20–30 days; nymphs progress through each instar over 40–60 days of development.
+Adult females become fertile 4–6 days after their final molt; males are ready in 6–10 days and use pheromones and secretions to secure mates.
+Warmth accelerates development timelines: around 86°F, eggs hatch in about 28 days; at 70°F, closer to 60 — a key fact for pest control and prevention strategies.

 Daily and Nighttime Behaviors